zajdov/Jimbot/README.md

 # Jimbot

-Jimbot is a Discord application (bot) that provides some useful commands.
+Discord application (bot) that provides some useful commands.

+at the moment just `!validate` and `!wiki`